dfelinto/blender-manual/manual/addons/rigging/rigify/rig_types/basic.rst

 Master Control
    When enabled an extra parent control bone with a box widget is created to allow moving the rig.
    It is also required by all other options besides *Deform Bone*.

+Widget Type
+   Allows selecting one of the predefined widgets to generate for the master control instead of the default cube.

 Switchable Parent
    Generates a mechanism for switching the effective parent of the rig based on the value of a custom property.